DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-state.md

 # GroupingState Plugin Reference

 Plugin that manages grouping state.
-It controls by which columns rows are grouped.
-Also it stores information about expanded/collapsed groups.
+It controls by which column rows are grouped.
+It also stores information about expanded/collapsed groups.

 ## User Reference